Vietnam.vn - Nền tảng quảng bá Việt Nam

 Three-month copper on the London Metal Exchange (LME) rose 0.4% to $9,036.50 a tonne.

-The metal, used in electricity and construction, has been trading in a tight range for two weeks as the market awaits details on potential US tariffs and a possible response from China.
+The metal, used in electricity and construction, has traded in a narrow range for two weeks as the market awaited details on potential US tariffs and a possible response from China.

 US President Donald Trump released details of his tariff plans for China, Canada and Mexico on Monday, pledging to impose an "additional 10% tariff" on all Chinese imports.

-“The prospect of a trade war has raised expectations that Beijing will roll out more stimulus,” said Ewa Manthey, a commodities analyst at ING.
-“Any sustained rise in metal prices will depend on the strength and speed of the stimulus.”
+"The prospect of a trade war has raised expectations that Beijing will roll out more stimulus measures," said Ewa Manthey, a commodities analyst at ING.
+"Any sustained rise in metal prices will depend on the strength and speed of the stimulus measures."

-Meanwhile, LME aluminium fell 0.1% to $2,611 a tonne, pressured by supply after miner Rio Tinto lifted force majeure on alumina exports from Australian refineries.
+Meanwhile, LME aluminium fell 0.1% to $2,611 a tonne due to supply pressure after miner Rio Tinto lifted a force majeure on alumina exports from Australian refineries.

-Tin fell 2.2% to $28,215 after hitting $27,765, its lowest since April 3, on pressure from hedge funds reducing their net long speculative positions.
+Tin fell 2.2% to $28.215 after hitting $27.765, its lowest since April 3, due to pressure from investment funds reducing their net long speculative positions.

 Tin is heading for a second monthly decline and the decline has helped revive demand, a metals trader said.